Bladder Irritants: 10 Foods & Drinks to Avoid for a Happy Bladder

 Try This: If you can't live without the flavor in your life, speak with your healthcare provider to see what you can use to replace spicy foods.

-While there is no direct cure for incontinence, updating your daily diet to include just some of these tips will drastically help to improve your bladder health.
-In addition, weight loss, one of the best ways to positively affect your incontinence, may also be an added benefit to the food swaps listed above.
+While there is no direct cure for incontinence, updating your daily meal plan to include just some of these tips will drastically help to improve your bladder health.
+In addition, changes in body composition, especially around your waist line, is one of the best ways to positively affect your incontinence and may also benefit from the food swaps listed above.

 Disclaimer